the discovery of neutrino oscillations, which prove that neutrinos have mass.

 Although the analogy I used isn’t a perfect, I thought it was a good way of getting across the basic idea.
 Unfortunately, however, when I subsequently asked an examination question about neutrino oscillations I got a significant number of answers that said “neutrino oscillations happen when a neutrino travels through a magnetic field….”.
 Sigh.
 Neutrinos don’t interact with magnetic fields, you see…

 Anyway, today’s announcment also prompts me to mention that neutrino physics is one of the main research interests in our Experimental Particle Physics group here at Sussex.
 You can read a recent post here about an important milestone in the development of the NOvA Experiment which involves several members of the Department of Physics and Astronomy in the School of Mathematical and Physical Sciences here at the University of Sussex.
 Here’s the University of Sussex’s press release on the subject.
 In fact Art McDonald is a current collaborator of our neutrino physicists, who have been celebrating his award today!

-Neutrino physics is an interesting subject to someone like me, who isn’t really a particle physicist.
-My impression of the field is that was fairly moribund until 1998 when the first measurement of atmospheric neutrino oscillations was announced.
+Neutrino physics is a fascinating subject even to someone like me, who isn’t really a particle physicist.
+My impression of the field is that was fairly moribund until about the turn of the millennium when the first measurement of atmospheric neutrino oscillations was announced.
 All of a sudden there was evidence that neutrinos can’t all be massless (as many of us had long assumed, at least as far as lecturing was concerned).
 Now the humble neutrino is the subject of intense experimental activity, not only in the USA and UK but all around the world in a way that would have been difficult to predict twenty years ago.